kyudongkim/genesis-doc/source/user_guide/getting_started/beyond_rigid_bodies.md

 :::{warning}
 **Skinning for 2D meshes**

-We noticed some issues when using a 2D flat cloth mesh and set `vis_mode='visual'`, this is due to degenerated pseudo-inverse matrix computation when barycentric weights.
+We noticed some issues when using a 2D flat cloth mesh and set `vis_mode='visual'`, this is due to degenerated pseudo-inverse matrix computation when computing the barycentric weights.
 You may notice weird visualization results in the above example if you add a non-zero euler to the cloth and use `vis_mode='visual'`.
 We will fix this very soon.
 :::

 ***More tutorials on inter-solver coupling coming soon!***